jgm/pandoc/test/command/biblatex-kastenholz.md

     matter of on-going debate.
-The goal of the present article is to settle this long-standing controversy by carefully analyzing (both analytically and numerically) the properties of the electrostatic potential in molecular liquids (and inside cavities within them).'
+The goal of the present article is to settle this long-standing controversy by carefully analyzing (both analytically and numerically) the properties of the electrostatic potential in molecular liquids (and inside cavities within them)."
-  annote: 'An article entry with an eid and a doi field.
+  annote: "An article entry with an eid and a doi field.
 Note that the
-    [doi]{.smallcaps} is transformed into a clickable link if hyperref support has been enabled'
+    [doi]{.smallcaps} is transformed into a clickable link if hyperref support has been enabled"
   author:
   - family: Kastenholz
     given: M. A.